Ultrasound

 Wear loose, comfortable clothing to your ultrasound exam.
 You may be asked to remove your jewelry and change into a gown.

-Depending on the reason for your ultrasound, you may be asked to not eat or drink for a certain number of hours before your exam, or you may be asked to drink a number of glasses of water right before your exam and avoid using the bathroom.
+Depending on the reason for your ultrasound, you may be asked not to eat or drink for a certain number of hours before your exam.
+You might also be asked to drink a number of glasses of water right before your exam and avoid using the bathroom.
 Your doctor will review any special instructions you need to follow.

-You can go back to normal activities immediately after an ultrasound exam.
+You can return to normal activities immediately after an ultrasound exam.

 After Your Exam

-You can go back to normal activities immediately after an ultrasound exam.
+You can return to normal activities immediately after an ultrasound exam.

-- Why do I need to have an ultrasound exam?
+- Why do I need to have an ultrasound?

 - When will I receive the results?